 Location.
 42° 16.769′ N, 83° 44.912′ W. Marker is in Ann Arbor, Michigan, in Washtenaw County.
 Marker is at the intersection of Main Street and Liberty Street on Main Street.
 Touch for map.
 Marker is in this post office area: Ann Arbor MI 48104, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 2, 2016, by Kevin Vincent of Arlington, Virginia.
-This page has been viewed 155 times since then and 8 times this year.
+It was originally submitted on May 2, 2016, by Kevin Vincent of Arlington, Virginia.
+This page has been viewed 208 times since then and 6 times this year.
 Photos: 1, 2. submitted on May 2, 2016, by Kevin Vincent of Arlington, Virginia. • Bill Pfingsten was the editor who published this page.